exonum/exonum-doc/src/get-started/data-proofs.md

 state.data().proof_for_service_index("wallets").unwrap()
 ```

-However, the index will not exist if no transactions to the service were
+However, the index will not exist if no transactions of the service were
 executed!
 Without the index, we cannot retrieve a proof for its existence.
 We *could* return a proof of absence of the index from the endpoint handler,
 but this would complicate the endpoint design and the corresponding